-In Figure 7, we compare the testing dynamic (day by day variation in the number of tests) and the reported cases dynamic (day by day variation in the number of reported).
-Indeed, the daily case is extremely complex, but we also obtain some relatively robust curve for the cumulative numbers.
-Our model give a good fit for this cumulative cases.
+In Figure 7, we compared the testing dynamic (day to day variation in the number of tests) and the reported cases dynamic (day to day variation in the number of reported).
+Indeed, the dynamics of daily cases is extremely complex, but we also obtain a relatively robust curve for the cumulative numbers.
+Our model gives a good fit for this cumulative cases.

-In Figure 8, we compare multiple testing strategies.
-By increasing 2, 5, 10 and 100 times the number of tests, we can observe that this efficient up to some point 10 and but increasing 100 times is not making a big difference.
-Therefore, it is useless to test to many peoples and there must an optimum (between the cost of the tests) and the efficiency in the evaluation of the number of cases.
+In Figure 8, we compared multiple testing strategies.
+By increasing 2, 5, 10 and 100 times the number of tests, we can project the efficiency of an increase in the daily number of tests.
+We observe that it is efficient to increase this number up to 10 but the relative gain in absolute number of infected individuals rapidly drops after that.
+In particular, our projections do not show a big difference between a 10-times increase in the number of tests and a 100-times increase.
+Therefore there is a balance to find between the number of test and the efficiency in the evaluation of the number of cases, the optimal strategy being dependent on other factors like the monetary cost of the tests.

-Acknowledgements: Data from [29].
+Acknowledgements: Data from the COVID Tracking Project [29].

 Conflict of Interest: None declared.